Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Redistricting Commissions: Counterfactual Policy Analysis

 We find that New York- and Ohio-style reforms produce relatively moderate improvements in partisan bias and responsiveness.
-The point estimates for the number of Democratic seats gained under these reforms is 5.9 for New York-style reforms, with 95\% credible interval (--0.39, 12.02), and 8.2 for Ohio-style reforms (1.1, 15.2).
+The point estimates for the number of Democratic seats gained under these reforms is 3.3 for New York-style reforms, with 95\% credible interval (0.75, 6.16), and 5.1 for Ohio-style reforms (1.3, 9.3).
 Responsiveness for New York- and Ohio-style reforms is also similar as for every 1pp increase in vote share, Democrats gain an estimated 8 seats with New York-style reforms, and 8.1 seats with Ohio-style reforms.
 These responsiveness values are only slightly higher than the actual responsiveness following 2020 redistricting.
-Ohio-style reforms appear more effective overall, though the substantive differences are small; we are more than 99\% confident that Ohio-style reforms produce a larger effect on partisan bias than New York-style reforms and 86\% confident that Ohio-style reforms increase responsiveness more than New York-style reforms do.
+Ohio-style reforms appear more effective overall, though the substantive differences are small; we are more than 99\% confident that Ohio-style reforms produce a larger effect on partisan bias than New York-style reforms and 88\% confident that Ohio-style reforms increase responsiveness more than New York-style reforms do.

-We find that Michigan-style reforms have the greatest effects in both responsiveness and Democratic seats, since partisan actors are the most constrained by the presence of a nonpartisan commission, no partisan veto points, and the potential for court review.
-We estimate that the number of Democratic seats gained under Michigan-style reforms is 22 with 95\% credible interval (7.4, 38.3), and that for every 1pp increase in vote share, Democrats gain an estimated 9 seats (6.8, 11.2), an increase of 1.2 over the baseline.
-We are more than 99\% confident that the Michigan-style reforms have a larger effect than the Ohio reforms, and more than 99\% confident in a larger effect than the New York-style reforms.
-We are also 87\% confident that the Michigan-style reform increases responsiveness.
+Further, we find that Michigan-style reforms have the greatest effects in both responsiveness and Democratic seats, since partisan actors are the most constrained by the presence of a nonpartisan commission, no partisan veto points, and the potential for court review.
+We estimate that the number of Democratic seats gained under Michigan-style reforms is 6.2 with 95\% credible interval (1.1, 11.9), and that for every 1pp increase in vote share, Democrats gain an estimated 8.1 seats (7.5, 8.7), an increase of 0.28 over the baseline.
+We are 83\% confident that Michigan-style reforms have a larger effect than Ohio reforms, and 98\% confident in a larger effect than New York-style reforms.
+We are also 82\% confident that Michigan-style reforms increase responsiveness.

-Though all three proposed reforms reduce the deviation from partisan symmetry by increasing net Democratic seats, Michigan-style reforms suggest that much greater effects are produced when multiple nodes of the redistricting game constrain leeway by ensuring partisan nodes are nonpartisan, and do not precede partisan vetoes.
-Meanwhile, the examples of New York-style and Ohio-style reforms demonstrate how constraining partisan actors at different nodes, through different reforms, may produce substantively similar effects.
+All three proposed reforms reduce the deviation from partisan symmetry by increasing net Democratic seats.
+However, greater effects are produced when, as in Michigan-style reforms, multiple nodes of the redistricting game constrain leeway by ensuring partisan nodes are nonpartisan, and do not precede partisan vetoes.
+Meanwhile, examples of New York-style and Ohio-style reforms demonstrate how constraining partisan actors at different nodes, through different reforms, may produce substantively similar effects.